grattan/R_at_Grattan/docs/Organising_R_projects.md

 grattan_save("atlas/expenditure_by_income.pdf")
 ```

 The first example above tells R to look in the 'data' subdirectory of your project folder, and then the 'HES' subdirectory of 'data', to find the 'hes1516.csv' file.
 This file path isn't specific to your machine, so your code is more shareable this way.

+At Grattan, we even have our own R package, called [grattandata](https://github.com/grattan/grattandata) that helps load certain types of data in R in a way that makes your script portable and reusable by colleagues.
+We cover that more in the [Reading Data chapter](#read_microdata).

 ## Keep your stuff together